Board Policies

 3. The Board will cultivate a sense of group responsibility and shall work together harmoniously in pursuit of this obligation.
 The Board will conduct its business in a respectful and civil manner, always mindful of the Maricopa County Community College District's public image.

-5. The Board will observe "Policy Governance" principles as the framework for setting forth these policy standards/expectations for the Board's own processes, as well as for articulating performance standards and the manner of assessment of the work of the Chancellor.
-Through these policies, the Board will establish and adhere to expectations for its own conduct, addressing matters such as attendance, policy making principles, respect of roles, respect for democratic processes, speaking to management and the public with one voice, and ensuring the continuity of governance capability.
+5. Through these policies, the Board will establish and adhere to expectations for its own conduct, addressing matters such as attendance, policy making principles, respect of roles, respect for democratic processes, speaking to management and the public with one voice, and ensuring the continuity of governance capability.

 6. Continual Board development will include periodic discussion of its governing performance, orientation of new members in the Board's governance process and these policies, and annual Board review of both the Board's and the Chancellor's progress in light of the Board's performance expectations.